 9. CONTACT FORM 7

-It will be able to manage multiple forms, which can be customised to suit your needs (e.g. a subscription email or perhaps an enquiry form from a reader).
+It will be able to manage multiple forms, which can be customized to suit your needs (e.g. a subscription email or perhaps an inquiry form from a reader).
 It supports many other plugins such as Akismet spam filtering and CAPTCHA.

 Contact form 7 is free to install.

-There is also a discard feature which will block the most obvious spam, speeding up the site and saving you disc space.
-Approving comments will quickly mean your blog stays spam free.
+There is also a discard feature that will block the most obvious spam, speeding up the site and saving you disc space.
+Approving comments will quickly mean your blog stays spam-free.